 Wine glass terminology

 Wine reacts with air; it opens up.
 So it is important to opt for a glass with a large capacity (between 30 and 50ml).
-Don’t worry about the “empty glass” effect – the glass is only ever filled up to the shoulder.
+Don’t worry about the “empty glass” effect – the glass should only ever be filled up to the shoulder.
 The remaining space enables you to swirl the wine in the glass and aerate it.

 Importance of the shape